infovore/ResponsiveAnalogRead/README.md

 # ResponsiveAnalogRead

+> WORK IN PROGRESS.
+Examples and code samples need updating, but I'm using this on a Pico already.

 ![ResponsiveAnalogRead](https://user-images.githubusercontent.com/345320/50956817-c4631a80-1510-11e9-806a-27583707ca91.jpg)

-ResponsiveAnalogRead is an Arduino library for eliminating noise in analogRead inputs without decreasing responsiveness.
+ResponsiveAnalogRead is an C++ library for eliminating noise in analogRead inputs without decreasing responsiveness.
 It sets out to achieve the following:

 1. Be able to reduce large amounts of noise when reading a signal.
 So if a voltage is unchanging aside from noise, the values returned should never change due to noise alone.
 2. Be extremely responsive (i.e. not sluggish) when the voltage changes quickly.